-To help you travel more sustainably here are our top 10 tips for reducing and avoiding plastic usage while on a holiday, day trip or short break to the town.
+To help you travel more sustainably whilst holidaying in Dartmouth (or anywhere else!) we’ve put together our top 10 tips for reducing and avoiding plastic usage while on a holiday, day trip or short stop off in the town.

-As well as re-useable water bottles and fabric bags, there are oodles of great plastic alternatives on the market.
-You can get bamboo toothbrushes, shampoo blocks which are wrapped in paper, paper and bamboo straws and even natural beeswax coated cloth wraps which can be used instead of plastic food wrap.
-Whether you bring these items with you or pick them up while here, adding a few of these alternatives in to your life can make a different to the amount of plastic you use.
+As well as re-useable water bottles and fabric bags, there are a huge number of great plastic alternatives on the market.
+You can get bamboo toothbrushes, shampoo blocks which are wrapped in paper, paper and metal straws and even natural beeswax coated cloth wraps which can be used instead of plastic food wrap.
+Whether you bring these items with you or pick them up while here, adding a few of these alternatives into your life can make a huge difference to the amount of plastic you use.
+Using reusable items also means you won’t have to keep rebuying these items which will also save you money in the long run.
+It’s a win-win situation!

 Buy in Bulk and Bring Things From Home

 One way to cut your use of plastic, packaging and trips to the shops is to reduce what you buy.
 Buying in bulk and bringing things like tea bags, washing powder and shampoo from home will help cut down the amount of plastic you consume.
-Picking up and packing those travel size sunscreen tubs or the little bottle in the hotel room might be handy, but it’s just extra plastic which could be avoided by bring the full size bottle with you, or by decanting some of the content into a re-usable tin or tub.
+Picking up and packing those travel size sunscreen tubs or the little bottles of shower gel in the hotel room might be handy, but it’s just extra plastic which could be avoided by bringing the full size bottle with you, or by decanting some of the content into a re-usable tub.
 But if you do have to use the travel sized tub take them home and finish them, you can then keep the bottles to re-fill and use next time you go away.

 Plan and Pack Carefully